JensLiebehenschel/AlgDat/FAQs.md

 What is the history of this approach?
 - Since I lectured algorithms and data structures for the first time in 2016 I was looking for a good visualization of algorithms.
+- There was a prototype for visualizing sorting algorithms.
+  - Different algorithms were implemented.
+  - A generic approach for the helping functions e.g. for visualization was implemented.
 - From time to time I looked at it but most of the time neglected working on it.
 - During preparation of the lecture for summer 2021 the topic came back to my focus.
+  - The main point was to simplify working on a single algorithm and/or data structure.
+  - This resulted in removing the generic approach to simplify the code at the price of increasing redundancy.

 Why was this public repository created?
 - It is easier to access it from outside the university network.